garazdawi/erlang.github.io/_posts/2020-8-17-the-new-scalable-ets-ordered_set.md

 mainly improves usage scenarios where a single process iterates over items of the table, for example, with a sequence of calls to the `ets:next/2` function.
 This optimization keeps a static stack per table.
-Some operations (e.g., `ets:next/2`) use this stack to reduce the number of tree nodes that need to be traversed.
-For example, the `ets:next/2` operation does not need to recreate the stack, if the top of the stack contains the same key as the one passed to the operation.
-Similarly, `ets:lookup/2` has an optimization that makes the second of two subsequent calls to `ets:lookup/2` with the same key a constant time operation (see [this code line][ets_lookup_stack_opt]).
+Some operations use this stack to reduce the number of tree nodes that need to be traversed.
+For example, the `ets:next/2` operation does not need to recreate the stack, if the top of the stack contains the same key as the one passed to the operation (see [here][ets_next_stack_opt]).
 As there is only one static stack per table and potentially many readers (due to the readers-writer lock), the static stack has to be reserved by the thread that is currently using it.
-If the static stack is already in use when a thread wants to get hold of it, a dynamic stack is allocated instead.
 Unfortunately, the static stack handling is a scalability bottleneck in scenarios like the one with 100% lookups above.
 The CA tree implementation does not have this type of optimization, so it does not suffer from this